jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 I blame the *procedure by which we sample the text*.
 Which, for the Reddit post, was simply sampling from GPT-3's distribution over all sentences.

-To make my point concrete, here's an example of a way to intervene on the sampling procedure to fix the issue.[^1] We prime GPT-3 with a specific "bloodthirsty context", in order to get a model of language *conditional on being bloodthirsty*.
+To make my point concrete, here's an example of a way to intervene on the sampling procedure to fix the issue, without modifying GPT-3 at all.[^1]
+We prime GPT-3 with a specific "bloodthirsty context", in order to get a model of language *conditional on being bloodthirsty*.
 To generate responses, we first sample from regular GPT-3, and then assign the resulting response a probability of bloodthirst using our conditional model.
 If the probability of bloodthirst is above some threshold, we discard the current sentence and sample a new one.